cozmobotics/blend-images/README.md

                         yes/no. Disable screensaver.
 Default = yes
 *   --scr SCR,          blendPics acts as screensaver (quit when a key is pressed), Default=no
+*  --log LOG             filename to log actions for debug purposes.
+Empty string(default): do not log
+*  --sort SORT           sorting options ... syntax: tbd
+*  --videoplayer VIDEOPLAYER
+                        external command to play video.
+Default: system settings
+*  --startimage STARTIMAGE
+                        image name to start with (if not starting with first image)

 Esc/q=quit, p=pause on/off, f=freeze on/off, s(while blending)=save picture,
 c=copy filename to clipboard, b/o/n/d/l=change transition, left arrow or